CrossCountry: Strike action affects Christmas Eve train journeys

 - Published

-People are facing an anxious day of travelling as industrial action sees rail routes reduced across the UK.
+Passengers are struggling with festive travel arrangements as industrial action has seen rail routes reduced.

-Passengers were urged to avoid making rail journeys on Christmas Eve and New Year's Eve to avoid disruption from strikes.

-Train operator CrossCountry said many services have been cancelled on Friday, with more expected to follow next week.
+Train operator CrossCountry said many services have been cancelled on Christmas Eve and New Year's Eve due to disruption from strikes.

 Trade union RMT said members voted for action as they felt the firm was trying to undermine the role of train guards.